dyrector-io/dyrectorio/README.md

 The minor version is raised if:

--   introduction of a braking API change (proto or HTTP)
+-   introduction of a breaking API change (proto or HTTP)
 -   new feature set is completed
 -   milestone is reached
 -   agent configuration changes